Hello! I'm Bobbu Abadeer Senior Design Wizard

 The Challenge

-• Ensure protection of sensitive data.
+• Ensuring the protection of sensitive data.

-• Meet the highest standards for accessibility.
+• Meeting the highest standards for accessibility.

-Phase 1 - Understanding the problem
+Understanding the problem

 • What details are actually needed for processing?